christabor/flask_jsondash/schemas.md

 #### Dendrogram

-A recursive json config that uses `name` and `children` as its main keys of arbitrary depth.
+A recursive json config that uses `name`, `size`, and `children` as its main keys of arbitrary depth.
 Additional keys can be added as needed.
+The `size` key is required to determine sizing of each element (relative to the set, not pixel values).

 ```json
 {